 Cardrona Alpine Resort

-Cardrona Alpine Resort is one of the closest ski fields to Wanaka (Treble Cone is equally as close.)
+The Cardrona Alpine Resort is one of the closest ski fields to Wanaka (Treble Cone is just as close).
 Featuring plenty of groomed runs for all levels, multiple chair lifts, and quite a few different restaurants and bars, Cardrona is easily the most popular place to go skiing in Wanaka.
 Honestly, if you’re looking for a fun day out on the slopes, Cardrona is an easy choice.

 Getting from Wanaka to Cardrona

-If you’re traveling in a group or with family, renting a car in New Zealand will likely end up being cheaper than paying for the bus for everybody.
+If you’re traveling in a group or with family, renting a car in New Zealand will likely end up being cheaper than paying for the bus for everybody, plus it’s much more flexible.

 Ski passes and prices at Cardrona